mozilla-conduit/conduit-docs/phabricator-user.rst

    :alt: Screenshot of Phabricator login button

-You'll be taken to another page with a single button, which will in turn take you to `bugzilla.mozilla.org
+You'll be taken to another page with a single button, which will in the turn takes you to `bugzilla.mozilla.org
 <https://bugzilla.mozilla.org>`_ (BMO) to log in or register a new
 account.